ziheng-c/hosted-simple-toolchain/README.md

-# Develop a Cloud Foundry app
+# Develop a Cloud Foundry app1

 ### Continuously deliver a Cloud Foundry app with IBM hosted repos and issue tracking